-The oligo design tool takes as input two sequences that correspond to the genomic target sequence encoding for the wild-type and SNP base, with each including at least 35 bases on either side of the modification site (i.e., the site at which a researcher is seeking to engineer a single-nucleotide substitution using genome editing technology).
-The first nucleotide sequence input corresponds to the native or wild-type version of the genomic target sequence (i.e., the sequence before editing), while the second nucleotide sequence is identical, except that it includes a single-nucleotide substitution (i.e., the sequence after editing).
-Once the sequences have been inputted successfully, clicking the ‘Submit’ button will initiate the oligo design process.
-The ‘Reset’ button can be used to clear the inputs if needed.
+The oligo design tool takes as input two sequences that correspond to the two alleles to be screened (e.g., wild-type/unedited and SNP/edited versions of the genomic target sequence), with each including at least 35 bases on either side of the modification site (i.e., the site at which a researcher is seeking to engineer a single-nucleotide substitution using genome editing technology).
+The first nucleotide sequence input typically corresponds to the native or wild-type version of the genomic target sequence (i.e., the sequence before editing), while the second nucleotide sequence is identical to the first sequence, except that it includes a single-nucleotide substitution (i.e., the sequence after editing).
+Once the sequences have been input successfully, clicking the [Submit] button will initiate the oligo design process.
+The [Reset] button can be used to clear the inputs if needed.
 An example of this input is shown below:

 Please note that the following conditions must be satisfied in order to use the tool successfully:

-- Edited input sequences must include only one SNP
+- Edited input sequences must include exactly one SNP.

-- To ensure optimal probe design, we recommend including ≥50 bases on either side
+- Input sequences should consist of at least 35 bases on either side of the SNP site.
+For optimal probe design, we recommend including ≥50 bases on either side.

 NOTE: Please be careful to avoid the inclusion of extra spaces when inputting sequences, as these will be interpreted as part of the input and will likely return an error message.